-Join Kirill on a tour of Armenia and Ukraine starting with little-known Theodore Akimenko’s luscious tone poem.
+Join the BSO on a tour of Armenia and Ukraine starting with little-known Theodore Akimenko’s luscious tone poem.
 From its beginning Arutiunian’s Trumpet Concerto has an unmistakable oriental flavour.
 Rooted in Armenian folk music, themes are reminiscent of both Khachaturian and Shostakovich.
 Tchaikovsky was visiting his sister in Ukraine (known as Little Russia during the Tsarist period) when he began work on his Second Symphony, influenced by Glinka’s use of folksongs which he considered to be fundamental to Russian symphonic music.

 The concert is available to view on demand for 30 days after the orginal performance until 7.30pm (GMT) on Friday 6 November.

 Purchase a full season ticket and you’ll get a free programme every week and access to our pre-concert talks with Andrew Burn, as well as all twelve BSO concerts this season available to watch live in the comfort of your own home.
 Click the box on the right to purchase your season ticket now.